-Obtaining Full Custody of the Children in a Rockville, MD Divorce
+Obtaining Full Custody of the Children in a Bethesda, MD Divorce

-An experienced Rockville lawyer who focuses on your child’s best interests
+An experienced Bethesda lawyer who focuses on your child’s best interests

 Most divorcing couples agree to some form of shared custody to maintain close relationships with their children.
 However, certain circumstances require one parent to retain full custody to protect the safety and well-being of the children.
 When maintaining sole custody is in your child’s best interests, The Law Office of Stacy B. Talbott advocates for you throughout the legal process.